fawad1997/SpringWebAPI/README.md

 same as above [(referance commit)](https://github.com/fawad1997/SpringWebAPI/commit/72620f3b512d3e5f8ad3a12fcb29846e949c5738)

 ### Error Handling
 Suppose users requests a resource by FindbyId, currently it returns null, instead of null, we will now handle the error and return not found error.
-For that create a package named **exception** and create a class to handle exception
+For that create a package named **exception** and create a class to handle exception. [(referance commit)](https://github.com/fawad1997/SpringWebAPI/commit/71dabd4475d16720909d32e4dadf3c0224bdaaaa)
 ```java
 @ResponseStatus(HttpStatus.NOT_FOUND)
 public class NotFoundException extends RuntimeException {